-The Awak are located in the southeast corner of the Bauchi State in Nigeria.
+The Awak are located in the southeast corner of Bauchi State in Nigeria.
 This district is well-watered, and the terrain varies from high plateaus to rich plains.

 The Awak are a small tribe, speaking Awak, an Adamawa language.
 They use Hausa as a secondary or trade language.